 Born June 15, 1944, in Greensboro, N.C., he lives in Los Angeles with his wife Patty.
 He has one son.

 Vice President, Integrated Marketing Communications

-As Vice President, Integrated Marketing Communications at Allstate, Hollander leads the corporation's Sponsorship Marketing, Promotions, Consumer Public Relations and Social Media Center of Excellence.
+As Vice President, Integrated Marketing Communications at Allstate, Hollander leads the corporation's Sponsorship Marketing, Promotions, Consumer Public Relations and Social Media.
 She also leads the development and execution of integrated marketing plans that build Allstate brand consideration and purchase intent for Allstate's Business-to-Business lines (Allstate Benefits, Allstate Business insurance, Allstate Dealer Services, Allstate Roadside Services and Encompass), as well as Allstate Motorcycle and Power Sports lines.